-2. Consider your spending habits
+2. Review your spending habits

 Some credit cards offer bonus rewards on specific purchases.
-So, if you spend a lot on groceries, get a personal credit card that offers bonus rewards on groceries.
+So if you spend a lot on groceries, get a personal credit card that offers bonus rewards on groceries.

 The same goes for other purchases, such as gas, eating out, and travel.
 If your expenses are all over the place, consider getting a card that offers a high rewards rate on all your purchases.